Starkscan

 • workflows where an agent needs Starkscan tools instead of raw REST requests

-• reusing the same Starkscan API key surface while keeping rollout access bounded
+• reusing the same Starkscan auth policy while keeping rollout access bounded

 Current labels